Alan Khazei

 Alan Khazei (KAY-zee; born May 28, 1961) is an American social entrepreneur.
-He served as chief executive officer of City Year, an AmeriCorps national service program he co-founded with Michael Brown, his friend and roommate at Harvard College and Harvard Law School.
+He was chief executive officer of City Year, an AmeriCorps national service program he co-founded with Michael Brown, his friend and roommate at Harvard College and Harvard Law School.

 Khazei has led two unsuccessful campaigns for U.S. Senator from Massachusetts.
 He placed third in the Democratic primary in the 2010 special election, and withdrew from the primary in the 2012 election due to lack of funds and media attention after Elizabeth Warren got into the race.
 In September 2019, Khazei announced a run for U.S. Representative from Massachusetts's 4th congressional district.
 On September 1, 2020 Khazei placed sixth with 9.1% of the vote, and was defeated by Jake Auchincloss.

 Early life and education

 Alan Khazei is the son of an Iranian-American surgeon and an Italian-American nurse.
 He was born in Pittsburgh and grew up in the Boston area and in Bedford, New Hampshire.
 In 1979, he graduated from St. Paul's School in Concord, New Hampshire, where he was president of his graduating class.
 He graduated from Harvard College with honors in 1983 and in 1987 from Harvard Law School with honors, where he was a member of the Harvard Legal Aid Bureau.